 “Whatever name we apply to it, our nation’s economy has received a particularly challenging blow over the past few years.
 The Good O’l Days of solidly appreciating home values and easily obtainable financing seem much further in the past then they are in reality.

-While we regularly hear blame heaped upon unscrupulous lenders, devious brokers or even naive consumers who contributed to the current problems of adjusting mortgages, one of the little talked about savings.
+While we regularly hear blame heaped upon unscrupulous lenders, devious brokers or even naive consumers who contributed to the current problems of adjusting mortgages, one of the little talked about is a lack of household savings.

 From 2004 through 2007, American households were saving less than they ever had since before the Great Depression.
 In fact, we were collectively spending MORE than we were earning, not only by overusing credit cards, but more importantly, by dipping into our home equity.